Apr 21, 2021

 A brief explanation of the Olympus Color Creator

-The Color Creator is my go-to function for color creations, and I prefer the Adjust Color tool for Color Grading or Profiles.
+The Color Creator is my go-to function for creative color effects, and I prefer the Adjust Color tool for Color Profiles.
 The conditions for the above image were a late afternoon sundown scene.
-It's good to practice selecting the best time of day and photo opportunities for the Color Creator.
-The next step in the above example was to "create" orange with the Color Creator.
+It's good to practice selecting the best time of day and photo opportunities (painting with light) for the Color Creator.
+The next step in the above example was targeting blue with the Color Creator.

 The above illustration shows the Color Creator (CC) to the right and the Color Wheel (left).
 The colors in the Color Wheel mimic the colors in the Color Creator.
 The primary colors are RGB in the Color Wheel.
-It helps to keep a copy of the color wheel on your phone.
+It helps to keep a copy of the color wheel in your pocket or on your phone.

 A basic explanation of how the Color Creator works.